 The Senior Academy program is an initiative of Greater Winston-Salem, Inc. The program is facilitated in partnership with Winston-Salem Forsyth County Schools.
-It is supported by Title Sponsor, Belk at Hanes Mall.

 HOW STUDENTS ARE SELECTED

 High school seniors who need between 7-9 credits in order to graduate, need more than one course in any core area, or are recommended by their guidance counselor, are invited to participate in the Senior Academy Program.